hhvm/user-documentation/guides/hack/20-attributes/07-predefined-attributes.md

 ## __Memoize

-The presence of this attribute causes the designated method to cache automatically each value it looks up and returns, so future calls with that same lookup can be retrieved more efficiently.
+The presence of this attribute causes the designated method to automatically cache each value it looks up and returns, so future calls with that same parameters can be retrieved more efficiently.
 The set of parameters is hashed into a single hash key, so changing the type, number, and/or order of the parameters can change that key.

 This attribute can be applied to functions and static or instance methods; it has no attribute values.
 Consider the following example: